Free Missouri Public Records (Search Information Databases)

 Source: Census Bureau

-Vital records in the state of Missouri are stored by the Missouri Department of Health and Senior Service.
+Vital records in the state of Missouri are stored by the Missouri Department of Health & Senior Service.

-Are Birth, Death, Marriage & Free Divorce Records in Missouri Part of Public Record?
+Are Birth, Death, Marriage & Divorce Records in Missouri Part of Public Record?

-How to Obtain Certificates from Missouri Bureau of Vital Records
+How To Obtain Certificates from the Missouri Bureau of Vital Records

 Birth certificates and death certificates are available to owners of the record.
 They may be requested at the county level in which the birth or death occurred; an online directory of the counties is here.